 Description: Describes the shape of the rising and falling Golden Waveforms of a given driver and a given [Test Load] measured at the driver I/O pad (near) or receiver I/O pad (far).
 A model developer may use the [Rising Waveform Near/Far] and [Falling Waveform Near/Far] keywords to document Golden Waveforms whose purpose is to facilitate the correlation of reference waveforms and behavioral simulations.

 Usage Rules: The process, temperature, and voltage conditions under which the Golden Waveforms are generated must be identical to those used to generate the I-V and V-T tables.
 The Golden Waveforms must be generated using unpackaged driver and receiver models.
-The simulator must NOT use the Golden Waveform tables in the construction of its internal stimulus function.
+The EDA tool must NOT use the Golden Waveform tables in the construction of its internal stimulus function.

 The tables must conform to the format described under the [Rising Waveform] and [Falling Waveform] keywords.